dansl/LinuxOS-Stuff/README.md

   cat [file path]
   ```

 - How to alter file permissions using Terminal - File permissions control which users can access and modify files and folders.
-Mostly they work very well, but occasionally things go awry, like when you copy a file from one user account to another and discover you can’t open in it in your account.
-There are two commands we can use to change permissions; chmod, which modifies permissions for all users except the file’s owner, and chown which assigns ownership to a specific user.
-So, to change permissions on a file to allow anyone to access, read, and modify the file, we’d use:
+When you copy a file from one user account to another and discover you can’t open in it in your account.
+Use chmod, which modifies permissions for all users except the file’s owner, and chown which assigns ownership to a specific user.
   ```
   sudo chmod 777 path-to-file
   ```
-  Where path-to-file is the path of the file whose permissions you want to modify.
-Remember, rather than type the file path, you can drag the file onto the Terminal window.
-To modify the permissions to allow access and reading, but prohibit changing the file, swap 777 for 644.
-If you want to change permissions on all the files in a folder, drag the folder onto the Terminal window instead of a file, and type -R after the command name.
+  To modify the permissions to allow access and reading, but prohibit editing the file, swap 777 for 644.
+If you want to change permissions on all the files in a folder, type -R after the command name.
 To change ownership of a file to your account, use:
   ```
   sudo chown your-short-user-name path-to-file
   ```